About

 10

 The number of columns of the drawing grid.
-Note that this won't change the width of the diagram, only the range availalble as x coordinate, with 0 being the leftest postion and this value - 1 the rightest.
+Note that this won't change the width of the diagram, only the range available as x coordinate, with 0 being the leftmost position and this value - 1 the rightmost.

 rows